EPIPHANY AND THREE KINGS CAKE, CIAMBELLE, & LEMON SUGAR COOKIES

 God of heaven and earth, you revealed your only-begotten One to every nation by the guidance of a star.
 Bless this house and all who inhabit it.
 Fill us with the light of Christ, that our concern for others may reflect your love.
 We ask this through Christ our Saviour.
 Amen.

 Loving God, bless this household.
 May we be blessed with health, goodness of heart, gentleness, and abiding in your will.
 We ask this through Christ our Saviour.
 Amen. — Chalking of the Doors

 And now for cake!

 Three Kings Cake goes by many names, such as King Cake in New Orleans, Louisiana, USA; Bolo Rei in Portugal; Roscon de Reyes in Spain and Galette des Roi in France.
 In Greece, it’s called, Vasilopita and is usually served on New Year’s Day.
 In Ireland, it’s called Barmback and is served on All Hallows’ Eve.
 In Italy, a similar bread-type cake baked without a plastic choking hazard (because Italians are the smartest) called Panettone is served throughout the Christmas and Epiphany seasons.

-In the United States and Canada, immigrants or descendants of immigrants from these countries do their relatives and ancestors proud with the baking and serving of the above versions.
+In the Americas and Canada, immigrants or descendants of immigrants from these countries do their relatives and ancestors proud with the baking and serving of these delicious cakes.

 According to tradition, people can hold Three Kings Cake or King Cake parties any time during the Season of Epiphany (Carnival).
 However, in New Orleans, most of the King Cake parties take place during the two-week period of Mardi Gras.